From the U.S. Postal Service announcement on October 22, 2019:

 Marginal Markings: Header: Fruits & Vegetables Twenty First-Class Forever Stamps • Plate number in peel strip area • ©2019 USPS in peel strip area • USPS logo • Barcode • Promotional text in peel strip area

-On July 1, 2020, in New York, NY, the United States Postal Service® will issue the Hip Hop stamps (Forever® priced at the First-Class Mail® rate) in four designs, in a pressure-sensitive adhesive (PSA) pane of 20 stamps (Item 476500).
-The stamps will go on sale nationwide July 1, 2020, and must not be sold or canceled before the first-day-of-issue.
-The Hip Hop pane of 20 stamps may not be split, and the stamps may not be sold individually.
+of the Harlem Renaissance stamps (Forever® priced at the First-Class Mail® rate) in four designs, in a pressure-sensitive adhesive pane of 20 stamps (Item 476400).
+The stamps will go on sale nationwide May 21, 2020, and must not be sold or canceled before the first-day-of-issue.
+The Voices of the Harlem Renaissance pane of 20 stamps may not be split and the stamps may not be sold individually.

 Customers have 120 days to obtain the first-day-of-issue postmark by mail.
 They may purchase new stamps at their local Post Office™ or at The Postal Store® website at usps.com/shop.
 They must affix the stamps to envelopes of their choice, address the envelopes (to themselves or others), and place them in a larger envelope addressed to: